cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-references\ ......
+reference\ ......
 This directory contains text files in the
                   languages German, English, French, Spanish and
                   Latin.
 These files are routinely used as references for the analysis of encrypted
                   texts.
 These files are write-protected.

-references\deutsch.txt   // Extract from the German value-added tax law
+reference\deutsch.txt   // Extract from the German value-added tax law
          \english.txt   // Extract from Agenda 21 [UN document]
          \genesis-de.txt  // Book of Genesis in the
          \genesis-en.txt  // languages German, English
          \genesis-es.txt  // French, Spanish and Latin.
          \genesis-fr.txt  // The 2-letter codes are according
          \genesis-la.txt  // to the ISO 639 language codes.

+words\ ...........
+This directory contains the files used to
+                   perform the tests recognizing password patterns.

+words\cracklib-words
+      cracklib_dict.hwm
+      cracklib_dict.pwd
+      cracklib_dict.pwi

 pse\ .............
 This directory and its subdirectory pseca\ are